-Having come from Scotland, I have to say that it does make me chuckle that what used to be a nice Spring or Summer day for me with the temperature in the mid teens has now become my Autumn or Winter days.
-We have a saying in Glasgow whenever the sun comes out and the temperature gets in the double digits: We call it ‘Taps Aff’ weather.
+Having come from Scotland, I have to say that it does make me chuckle that what used to be a nice spring or summer day for me with the temperature in the mid-teens has now become my autumn or winter days.
+We have a saying in Glasgow whenever the sun comes out and the temperature gets in the double digits: We call it ‘Taps aff’ weather.
 This is when the sun deprived Glaswegians litter the parks (and the streets) in their bikinis and board shorts catching all the rays they can.
 Often ending in everyone looking like lobsters for the days to follow.
 But it is not just on the ‘taps aff’ days that you will see people out and about.
-If we were to wait for the sunny days to do things we would be waiting a heck of a long time!
+If we were to wait for the sunny days to do things we would be waiting one heck of a long time!

 Beat the ‘Winter Blues’